 How did you learn your alphabet?
 Was there a song involved?
 Have you ever taught the alphabet to a three-year-old?
 Did you do so without a song?
 Think about what it would be like to teach it without the song.
 Would the child learn it rapidly?
 Would the child even be interested in learning it?

 But somehow some in our society would like to force music out of education because adults who don't understand education feel that music is an overly expensive and unnecessary "hobby."

-It looks as though San Diego is the latest to propose cutting virtually all music education in its schools to balance its budget.
+In 2011 San Diego proposed cutting virtually all music education in its schools to balance its budget.